11 great paddle trails

 Murray Bridge is the largest urban centre in the Murraylands and the fifth largest in the state.
 Its size is mainly due to the bridge from which it takes its name but the Ngarrindjeri people can attest that this was an important meeting place a long time before that existed.

 Wellington is the last town to kiss the Murray River on the cheek before it pours its blue gold into Lake Alexandrina.
-The magnitude of this moment has not been lost on a single Murray River explorer since Charles Sturt rowed his whaleboat through here in February 1830.
+The magnitude of this moment has not been lost on a single Murray River explorer since Charles Sturt rowed his whaleboat through here in February 1830 and it won’t be lost on you.

 - Clayton Bay